Simon-Ing/Cosmo_Ai/README.md

 sudo apt-get install libgtk2.0-dev libva-dev libx11-xcb-dev libfontenc-dev libxaw7-dev libxkbfile-dev libxmuu-dev libxpm-dev libxres-dev libxtst-dev libxvmc-dev libxcb-render-util0-dev libxcb-xkb-dev libxcb-icccm4-dev libxcb-image0-dev libxcb-keysyms1-dev libxcb-randr0-dev libxcb-shape0-dev libxcb-sync-dev libxcb-xfixes0-dev libxcb-xinerama0-dev libxcb-dri3-dev libxcb-util-dev libxcb-util0-dev libvdpau-dev
 ```

+## Notes

+Adjustmentss may be needed depending on the version of conan.
+Currently it is set up to use wayland/1.21.0 to override a
+transitive dependency on wayland/1.20.0 which failed with the
+latest conan.
+We should possibly upgrade the other dependencies
+and remove wayland.

 # Tools

 There are two tools, a GUI tool and a CLI too, plus the deprecated